apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pakistan parliament dissolved to hold national election**
+**China's real estate market roiled by default fears again, as Country Garden spooks investors**

-You can read more about it [here](https://www.reuters.com/world/asia-pacific/pakistan-prime-minister-advise-president-dissolve-parliament-2023-08-09/).
+You can read more about it [here](https://www.cnbc.com/2023/08/10/china-property-market-roiled-by-default-fears-country-garden-spooks-investors.html).

 ## Requirements
 - Python 3.8